Hurricanes break Sharks' hearts with late winner

-Napier, New Zealand, April 6, 2018 (AFP) - - A last-gasp conversion deep into extra time gave the Wellington Hurricanes a 38-37 victory over the Coastal Sharks in Napier Friday, denying the South Africans back-to-back wins in New Zealand.
+Napier (New Zealand) (AFP) - A last-gasp conversion deep into extra time gave the Wellington Hurricanes a 38-37 victory over the Coastal Sharks in Napier Friday, denying the South Africans back-to-back wins in New Zealand.

 The Sharks were up 37-31 with 90 seconds to go and appeared poised for victory but the Hurricanes maintained possession and Ngani Laumape's try made it 37-36.